Overspending is a common financial struggle, especially in a world designed to tempt you at every turn.

 1. How to stop overspending and why we overspend

-Learning how to stop overspending money begins with recognizing the behavior itself.
+Learning how to stop overspending money starts with recognizing the behavior itself and understanding that most of us struggle with it more often than we admit.

-I used to think I had control over my finances.
-But every time I felt stressed or tired, I found myself browsing shopping apps and buying things I didn’t need.
-It gave me a quick sense of comfort, but the regret came shortly after.
+I used to think I had full control over my finances.
+But every time I felt stressed or tired, I’d scroll through shopping apps and buy things I didn’t need, a classic case of emotional spending and impulse purchases.
+It gave me a quick sense of comfort, but the regret always followed.
 That’s when I realized overspending was less about money and more about emotion.

-• Fear of missing out (FOMO): Buying out of fear that a deal or opportunity won’t come again.
+- Fear of missing out (FOMO): Buying because you fear a deal or opportunity won’t come again.

-• Targeted marketing: Personalized ads and sales tactics that make you feel like you need to act now.
+- Targeted marketing: Personalized ads and “limited-time offers” that make you feel like you need to act now.

-• Lack of financial awareness: Not tracking spending or budgeting properly, which leads to unconscious overuse.
+- Lack of financial awareness: Not tracking your spending patterns or budgeting properly, leading to unconscious overuse.

 2. 12 actions you can take to stop overspending